Odesa Opera and Ballet Theatre: History

-Odesa's first theatre (called the City Theatre) was built on the location of the current Odesa Opera and Ballet Theatre and opened on 10 February 1810.
+Odessa's first theatre (called the City Theatre) was built on the location of the current Odessa Opera and Ballet Theatre and opened on 10 February 1810.
 The original design, created by the Italian architect Francesco Frapolli, was later modified by the French architect Jean-François Thomas de Thomon who also designed St. Petersburg's Old Stock Exchange.
 The main entrance with its colonnade faced the sea.
 There was no foyer.

-In 1831, Michael Vorontsov, governor-general of Russian empire, Novorossia kray (currently part of Ukraine) decided to assign the old instituted quarantine fees to the Odesa Theatre.
-Historian Charles King explains that one of the medical inspectors in Odesa was also the owner of the Odesa Theatre.
+In 1831, Michael Vorontsov, governor-general of Russian empire, Novorossia kray (currently part of Ukraine) decided to assign the old instituted quarantine fees to the Odessa Theatre.
+Historian Charles King explains that one of the medical inspectors in Odessa was also the owner of the Odessa Theatre.
 When ticket sales were low, he would announce the discovery of an infection among newly arrived passengers and ordered them to be quarantined at their own cost.
-The expenses of the lazaretto, where the passengers that stayed would be used to hire a major performer for the theatre.
+The expenses of the lazaretto, where the passengers stayed, would be used to hire a major performer for the theatre.

 On the night of 2 January 1873, the building was gutted by fire.

-A fund raising campaign began immediately.
+A fund raising campaign began immediately for the purpose of reconstructing the building.
 The city announced an international contest for the best theatre design.
 Forty designs were submitted, but none was chosen.
 Finally, the project was drafted along the lines of Dresden Semperoper built in 1878, with its nontraditional foyer following the curvatures of auditorium.

 Two Viennese architects, Ferdinand Fellner and Hermann Helmer began to construct the larger replacement in 1883.
 The foundation stone was laid on 16 September 1884.
-On 1 October 1887 the theatre was completed, costing 1,300,000 rubles to build.
-It was named the Odesa City Theatre.
+On 1 October 1887, the theatre was completed, costing 1,300,000 rubles to build.
+It was named the Odessa City Theatre.

 The theatre was the first building in Odesa to employ the Edison Company with electric illumination.